mousepawmedia/standards/source/git.rst

 Every Merge Request must…

 1. Accomplish the goals(s) it was designed to accomplish.

 2. Comply with Conventional Commits for all commit messages.

-3. Be rebased against the latest version of devel (or whatever branch is targeted), and all conflicts resolved (:code:`$ git pull origin devel `).
-(We do NOT use the “squash” or “merge” Git strategies.)
+3. Be rebased against the latest version of devel (or whatever branch is targeted), and all conflicts resolved (:code:`$ git pull origin devel`).
+    (We do NOT use the "squash" or "merge" Git strategies.)

 4. Have binaries and unnecessary cruft untracked and removed.
 (Keep an eye on .gitignore!)

 5. Compile and run properly.
 (Confirmed via the CI/CD Pipeline.)

-6. Be free of compiler errors and warnings; for C++, must compile with -Wall -Wextra -Werror.
+6. Be free of compiler errors and warnings; for C++, must compile with :code:`-Wall -Wextra -Werror`.
 (Confirmed via the CI/CD Pipeline.)

 7. For C++, be Valgrind pure, meaning no memory leaks are detected.
 (Confirmed via the CI/CD Pipeline.)

 8. Comply with Coding and Technical standards.

 9. Include tests validating the accomplishment of goals in (1).
-These tests must be written in the project’s test framework, if relevant.
+These tests must be written in the project's test framework, if relevant.

 10. Be fully Commenting-Showing Intent commented.

 11. Have an up-to-date build script (generally CMake) if relevant.

 12. Be reviewed, built, tested, and approved by at least one trusted reviewer.

 13. Have up-to-date Sphinx documentation, which compiles with no warnings.

-14. Have all reviewer comments processed and marked “Done”.
+14. Have all reviewer comments processed and marked "Done".

 ..  _git_versioning: